-- 5. Understand that placement choices will be limited based on available approved agencies locally.
-Placements in some areas may not be feasible due to limited resources and availability of approved agencies; - 6.
-Understand that if the DD/DLD placement option fails to solidify, the student is subject to the regular placement process and may have to deal with the consequences of a late start and subsequent reduced number of Austin area options due to the DD/DLD pursuit; - 7.
-If a DLD placement falls through, the student on location bears the primary responsibility for securing a new placement in coordination with the Faculty Liaison and ADPE; and - 8.
-Understand that all student-initiated placements are held to the same standards and approval processes as those initiated by the OFE and the decision for final approval rests solely with the ADPE.
+- 7. If a DLD placement falls through, the student on location bears the primary responsibility for securing a new placement in coordination with the Faculty Liaison and ADPE; and - 8.
+Understand that all DLD placements are held to the same standards as those in the central Texas area and the decision for final approval rests solely with the ADPE.